 Authorization: Bearer <token>

-Wait for all documents to reach ready status before running an extraction.
+Wait for all documents to reach processed status before running an extraction.

 Error Handling